Sushiljat01010101/librarypro/replit.md

 -   **Reports & Analytics**: Visualizations for revenue vs. expense trends, category-wise expense distribution, book status, and payment collection rates using Chart.js.
 -   **Activity Log**: Tracks all key actions with timestamps, user attribution, and filtering capabilities.
 -   **Settings & Backup**: Configurable library settings (name, total seats, fines), password management, dynamic seat management, complete data export/import (JSON), and data clearing options.
+-   **Telegram Notifications**: Real-time notifications sent to Telegram when members are added/updated/deleted and when payments are recorded/updated.
+Configurable via Settings page with Bot Token and Chat ID.
+Includes a test notification feature to verify the setup.

 ### System Design Choices
 -   **No Backend Dependency**: Relies entirely on client-side technologies and LocalStorage for data persistence, making it highly portable and easy to deploy.